Britain's Small Forgotten Wars

 Colonel E. V. Martin, despite the defence of his bungalow, was heavily criticised by the subsequent Court of Inquiry, and retired.
 The only action he saw in the Great War was the defence of his own house against his own men.

-Moira Maclean has two memorials: one in St. Andrew's, Singapore, alongside the names of the other British casualties; the other in Holy Trinity Church, Springfield, near Chelmsford, the town where he was sent from the Wild West to gain his education on the playing fields of Oundle.
+Moira Maclean has two memorials: one in St. Andrew's, Singapore, alongside the names of the other British casualties; the other in Holy Trinity Church, Springfield, near Chelmsford, the town to where he was sent from the Wild West to gain his education on the playing fields of Oundle.

 Sources